Dr. Klafter's Teaching Experience

 Dr. Klafter's course in dynamic psychotherapy for psychiatrists training at the University of Cincinnati in February 2017.

-Dr. Klafter was hired in 2000 by the University of Cincinnati College of Medicine Department of Psychiatry to teach psychotherapy in the residency training program.
-Courses he has taught at the University of Cincinnati include the following
+Dr. Klafter was recruited in 2000 by the University of Cincinnati College of Medicine Department of Psychiatry to teach psychotherapy in the residency training program.
+Courses he has taught at the University of Cincinnati include the following.
+He served as a full time faculty member, Director of Psychotherapy Training, and Assistant Training Director.
+In 2008, he left the University but has continued teaching part time as a Clinical Associate Professor of Psychiatry since then.
+In addition to providing psychotherapy for residents, he has taught the following courses at the University of Cincinnati.

 • Long term Psychodynamic Psychotherapy